100 MPH + Traffic Citations in California: Vehicle Code Section 22348(b)

 Mandatory Court Appearance:

 You will also be required to make a mandatory appearance in the Superior Court in which your case is assigned.
 For example, if you are cited anywhere in the high desert area of the I-15 or I-40 freeways, you will be required to appear in the Barstow Superior Court - whether or not you plan to contest the traffic ticket.
 You will not have the option of just posting your bail monies and forfeiting your day in court.
 Important Note: If you retain an attorney in a timely manner to fight your 100 MPH + traffic citation, then you personally WILL NOT have to appear at any of the court proceedings, including the initial court date on your traffic ticket.
-Penal Code Section 977 allows a license California attorney to make any and all necessary court appearances in your absence!
+California Penal Code Section 977 allows a licensed attorney to make any and all necessary court appearances in your absence!

 Speed Enforced by CHP Aircraft (and Ground Units):